paddi1990/modCnet_document/doc/data_postprocessing.rst

 Transcriptome location to genome location
 ********************
 In modification detection tasks that utilize Direct RNA Sequencing (DRS) data, where sequences are mapped to transcripts, it is often necessary to convert transcriptome locations to genome locations for comparison with other tools or experimental results.
-The script ``scripts/transcriptome_location_to_genome_location.py`` will take TandemMod prediction file as input and convert the transcriptome locations to genome locations.
+The script ``scripts/transcriptome_location_to_genome_location.py`` will take the prediction file as input and convert the transcriptome locations to genome locations.
 ::
     usage: transcriptome_location_to_genome_location.py [-h] -i INPUT -o OUTPUT -g GFF Convert transcriptome location to genome location.